hyex-research/AquaFetch/docs/source/rr.rst

 High Level API
 ==============
-The high level API is provided by :py:class:`aqua_fetch.rr.RainfallRunoff` class to provide a unified and easy-to-use interface to access all the datasets.
+The :py:class:`aqua_fetch.rr.RainfallRunoff` class represents high level API which provides a unified and easy-to-use interface to access all the datasets.
-The datasets are accessed by their names.
+It is recommended to use this class to access the datasets.

 .. autoclass:: aqua_fetch.rr.RainfallRunoff
    :members: